wcfjeffrey/jeffreywoo-compliance-hk-ai-model/README.md

 <img src="assets/JeffreyWooComplianceHK12.png" alt="JeffreyWooComplianceHK12" width="1200" height="600" />

-**Note:** Materiality can be set preliminarily before uploading the trial balance, and later updated automatically by fetching financial data from the uploaded trial balance.
+**Note:** Materiality can be set preliminarily before uploading the trial balance, and later updated automatically by fetching financial data from the uploaded trial balance/financial statement.
 The app then uses the final materiality values to check sample sizes and prioritise issues.
 This two‑step process allows flexibility for planning and accuracy for execution.

 <img src="assets/JeffreyWooComplianceHK13.png" alt="JeffreyWooComplianceHK13" width="1200" height="600" />
 <img src="assets/JeffreyWooComplianceHK14.png" alt="JeffreyWooComplianceHK14" width="1200" height="1200" />